Psychology of Financial Planning

 ALM, an information and intelligence company, provides customers with critical news, data, analysis, marketing solutions and events to successfully manage the business of business.
 ALM serves a community of over 6 million business professionals seeking to discover, connect and compete in highly complex industries.

-The Psychology of Financial Planning will be useful not only for experienced CFP® professionals and other financial advisors, but also for undergraduate and graduate students enrolled in CFP Board Registered Programs, and those planning to take the CFP® exam.
+The Psychology of Financial Planning and the companion Practitioner Resource Guide will be useful not only for experienced CFP® professionals and other financial advisors, but also for undergraduate and graduate students enrolled in CFP Board Registered Programs, and those planning to take the CFP® exam.